Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Troubleshooting/Uninstall.md

 # Uninstall Procedure

-Removing MSM from an Azure tenant is a two step process:
+Removing SOP from an Azure tenant is a two step process:
 Removing the hosting environment and removing the configurations put in place by the orchestration software.

 !!!
 Danger "Data Loss Warning!!!"
-    If you uninstall the architecture, **you will clear out any managed objects and those configurations**, this procedure should only be followed if a Moot employee tells you to do so.
+    If you uninstall the architecture, **you will clear out any managed objects and those configurations**, this procedure should only be followed if a SHI employee tells you to do so.
     All data is stored in the architecture itself in the form of Intune Scope Tag, or Entra ID Security Group descriptions.

 !!! note
     The Server software doesn't store any data (stateless) and should be safe to reinstall at the same or a newer version.
     Frequently, all that is needed to be done if troubleshooting an existing fresh installation is to uninstall the architecture and run the infrastructure deployment process again.

 ## Process